-To get the most out of your customer service team, you need the members to feel like they have the authority to make decisions on their own, without asking a supervisor for guidance every step of the way.
-Empowerment of your customer service reps will lead to a better experience for your customers, which will increase customer retention.
+To get the most out of your customer service team, you need the members to feel like they have the authority to make decisions independently, without asking a supervisor for guidance every step of the way.
+Empowerment of your customer service reps will lead to a better customer experience, increasing customer retention.

 Given how critical it is to provide solid customer service, it is important to understand what employee empowerment is and the steps you can take to make that empowerment happen for your customer service team.

-Employee empowerment, on an employer’s or manager’s part, is making sure staff members feel some sense of freedom to get their work done on their terms, rather than asking for permission every step of the way.
+Employee empowerment, on an employer’s or manager’s part, is ensuring staff members feel some sense of freedom to get their work done on their terms, rather than asking for permission every step.
 In other words, it’s when employees have some autonomy.

 “For us [at our company], employee empowerment comes through engagement,” said Christy Lobst, chief parent officer and general counsel at Colugo.
 “Ensuring that employees connect with our mission is a key first step.
 Then, we give them the tools and confidence to always respond to customer questions in a way that furthers our mission.”